-The most active exchange for trading Gnosis right now is Bittrex, but this exchange is not decentralised.
+The most active exchange to buy Gnosis right now is Bittrex, but this exchange is not decentralised.

 Step 3.
 Withdraw your Gnosis

-To maximise the security of your cryptocurrency, it’s best to withdraw it from the exchange as soon as possible.
+To maximise the security of your cryptocurrency, it’s best to withdraw it from the exchange as soon as you buy Gnosis.
 After setting up your wallet, how you withdraw your currency largely depends on the exchange you’re using, but you should be able to see a withdraw tab or dropdown where you will find instructions.

 How to trade Gnosis – step-by-step guide

-There’s no need to set up a wallet if you’re only interested in trading Gnosis (GNO) as you won’t actually buy the currency to keep, instead you’ll be betting on fluctuations in its value.
+There’s no need to set up a wallet if you’re not interested in buying Gnosis and only want to trade it as you won’t actually buy the currency to keep, instead you’ll be betting on fluctuations in its value.

 Step 1.
 Find a broker

 Finding a cryptocurrency broker for Gnosis can be tricky as there aren’t many to choose from.
 Ideally, you will have some time to have a look around and check out a few before you decide which one to go with.

 Once you’ve found a reputable broker, you’ll need to deposit some money.
 This money is what you will use to start trading.
 You may be able to find a broker that accepts fiat currency, but if not, you can easily buy and use Bitcoin for your deposit.

 Step 3.
 Decide how you’d like to trade